 I won't tell you the authentic story behind this painting as I'll keep the suspense for another article I’ll be soon writing about our talented artists however, the simple question about this piece led to a really thought-provoking debate about sad vs. inspiring stories.

 Art-debates are a fantastic way to improve communication amongst colleagues but also develop/explain a point of view or personal belief in front of other people.
-I dare you to tell your boss with tact and diplomacy that no, the woman on this artwork is not a ballerina like he thought, but something much more interesting.
+I dare you to tell your boss with tact and diplomacy that no, the woman on this artwork is not a dancer like he thought, but something much more interesting.

 Art represents your company values

 Last but not least, art represents your company values and reveals another aspect of your business to clients.
 When traveling for example, we pay attention to a hotel interior design: objects, colors, furniture, and canvases on the wall.
-All these external elements come together to create an atmosphere and sends us a subliminal message like "relax and enjoy your holiday."
+All these external elements come together to create an atmosphere and send us a subliminal message like "relax and enjoy your holiday."
 The same happens for clients when coming into your offices.
 Show them your values, your objectives, your “thinking outside of the box” attitude with meaningful paintings on your walls.

 Our offices in Milan are located in a very nice courtyard and people often stop by to look at our paintings.
 If there is one thing that we can take away from this is that any visitor we had, interested or not in art, was smiling when looking up at all these artworks which represent our company and our goals: they appreciate the story of how Alberto, our CEO, founded Artupia, our vision of the art industry, and our approach towards our artists.